amitsaha/echorand.me/content/posts/go-named-return-values.md

 2. Declares two variables - `i` of type `int` and `e` of type `error`

 Now, when a `return` statement is encountered, the latest value stored in `i` and `e` are the returned values from this function.
+The above is meant to be a demonstration of using named values, but let's consider for a moment if there is any reason to prefer this over the "non-named" version.

+I will list the pros first:

+1. I do like declaring the variables along with the function signature, automatically giving the variables a function scope
+2. Returning from the function is, simply writing `return`

+And the cons are:

+1. `return` is also valid in a function when it returns no values, so code reading can be an ambiguous exercise
+2. What if i mistakenly used one of the variables that i want to return for some temporary calculation forgetting that its value will be returned
+3. I have also got used to writing "explicit" return statements, so it helps my code readability

+(They aren't very well defined, as I am still sort of thinking about it)

+So, as of this post, i have only found one reason to use named return values - primarily because it's the only way.

 ## Why would I use Named return values?

-Till today, i hadn't quite understood why i may need to use named return values and so never used them in any of my code.
-However, today I was writing gRPC interceptors for my book and i had to use `recover()` to handle `panic()` in a deferred function call.
+Today I was writing gRPC interceptors for my book and i wanted to use `recover()` to "handle" `panic()` in a deferred function call.
 I came across the usefulness of named return values while going through some [examples](https://github.com/grpc-ecosystem/go-grpc-middleware).

 This technique is well described in the [Defer, Panic, and Recover](https://blog.golang.org/defer-panic-and-recover) blog